KevinWardakhan/KevinWardakhan/README.md

 ## 👋 About Me

 Hi, I’m Kevin Wardakhan, a Master’s student at École Normale Supérieure Paris-Saclay specializing in data science and applied mathematics.
-I’m completing the MVA program (Mathematics, Vision, Learning)—one of Europe’s leading AI master’s—where I focus on advanced statistical modeling, machine learning, and automation.
+I’m completing the MVA program (Mathematics, Vision, Learning) one of Europe’s leading AI master’s, where I focus on advanced statistical modeling, machine learning, and automation.
 I love tackling real-world problems and building clean, efficient solutions end-to-end, from data analysis to backend development.

 ## 🚀 Projects Overview
 - **Implementation of ProGAN**